wp-plugins/wordbooker/readme.txt

 = How do I report problems or submit feature requests? =

 - Use the [Wordbooker Support Forums](http://wordbooker.tty.org.uk/forums/).
 Either start a new topic, or add to an existing topic.
+Please don't post any issue you have onto an existing thread unless you are experiencing the same problem.

 - Alternatively, for major feature requests go to the Wordbooker Page on [GoogleCode](http://code.google.com/p/wordbooker/).